Our 4-week Introduction Course, valued at $89, covers 4 rotations of the various components of the spectrum of disciplines we practice in the Dojo.

 Paul specialises in building a strong base of foundation skills, as well as an engaging environment.

-Enquiries for the Introduction Course can be directed to firstname.lastname@example.org or through out Contact Us page.
+Enquiries for the Introduction Course can be directed to email@example.com or through our Contact Us page.

 If you are ready to come along and give it go, click the Register Now button above.